School of Science, Engineering and Environment

 Dependable Software Engineering

-This module will explore the principles, strategies and techniques used in the engineering of computer sotware systems that have dependability, reliability and safety as primary requirements.
+In some applications, mistakes in software can put lives at risk.
+Software used in healthcare, transportation and “safety-critical” areas require specialist techniques.
+This module will explore the principles, strategies and techniques used in the engineering of computer software systems that have stringent dependability, reliability and safety as primary requirements.
+You will learn more about engineering fault-tolerant and secure software systems.

 Project for Software Engineering